toomas-tartes-27HacQwqvA0-unsplash

 Vietnam

-50,000 0 +
+57,400 0 +

 MSME customers

-16,300 0
+17,300 0

 Staff

-28 0 % Loan
+30 0 %

 HDBank, is a top-tier Vietnamese commercial and retail bank, improving access to credit across the country.
-The company has established itself as a leader in sustainable banking in Vietnam, and offers a suite of innovative products via a growing agent network that already covers 63 cities and provinces.
+The company has established itself as a leader in sustainable banking in Vietnam, and offers a suite of innovative products via a growing agent network that covers 63 cities and provinces.

 Micro, small and medium enterprises (MSMEs) account for more than 98% of all businesses in Vietnam, nearly 70% of GDP, and 80% of employment, but low banking penetration rates mean many small businesses rely on informal loans.

 Limited access to formal credit has a stark impact on the Vietnamese business sector.
 In 2020, 41% of Vietnamese businesses reported difficulty accessing credit.
-Meanwhile, nearly half of Vietnamese adults do not have access to bank credit, threating the future growth of the country1.
+Meanwhile, nearly half of Vietnamese adults do not have access to bank credit, threating the future growth of the country.1

-A flourishing “black credit” sector has evolved over time to fill this gap, including many unlicensed providers who charge high rates of interest and use unscrupulous debt collection methods2.
-Estimates suggest the black credit sector in Vietnam is valued at up to 30% of the formal credit provided by commercial banks, equivalent to about $50 billion per year3.
-Informal lenders often exploit social networks and popular messaging applications to market their products directly to consumers, evading scrutiny from regulators.
-Disproportionately, the black credit sector targets low income and financially illiterate people like farmers, ethnic minorities, factory workers and street vendors4.
+A flourishing “black credit” sector has evolved over time to fill this gap, including many unlicensed providers who charge high rates of interest and use unscrupulous debt collection methods.2 Estimates suggest the black credit sector in Vietnam is valued at up to 30% of the formal credit provided by commercial banks, equivalent to about $50 billion per year.3 Informal lenders often exploit social networks and popular messaging applications to market their products directly to consumers, evading scrutiny from regulators.
+Disproportionately, the black credit sector targets low income and financially illiterate people like farmers, ethnic minorities, factory workers and street vendors.4

-Vietnamese business lending has also historically failed to support women entrepreneurs, who now account for 21% of business owners in the country5.
-37% of women-owned MSMEs reported being able to access a bank loan in the past two years, compared to 47% of male business owners, representing a gender financing gap of $1.2 billion annually6.
-Even when women entrepreneurs do qualify for a bank loan, they tend to receive proportionately less credit than men.
+Vietnamese business lending has also historically failed to support women entrepreneurs, who now account for 21% of business owners in the country.5 37% of women-owned MSMEs reported being able to access a bank loan in the past two years, compared to 47% of male business owners, representing a gender financing gap of $1.2 billion annually.6 Even when women entrepreneurs do qualify for a bank loan, they tend to receive proportionately less credit than men.
 This gender financing gap further exacerbates existing barriers for women entrepreneurs in Vietnam.

-1 Vietnam Investment Review, Vietnam faces possible financial accessibility and awareness gap, 2021 2 ISEAS, Debunking the Informal Credit Myths: Is Credit Liberalization the Magic Solution to Loan Sharking?, 2019 3 Ibid 4 Ibid 5 IFC, Market study on women-owned enterprises in Vietnam, 2017 6 Ibid.
+1 Vietnam Investment Review, Vietnam faces possible financial accessibility and awareness gap, 2021 | 2 ISEAS, Debunking the Informal Credit Myths: Is Credit Liberalization the Magic Solution to Loan Sharking?, 2019 | 3 Ibid | 4 Ibid | 5 IFC, Market study on women-owned enterprises in Vietnam, 2017 | 6 Ibid.

 Alternative Sources of Capital 2022 Alternative Sources of Capital 2022